apache/trafficserver/doc/reference/api/TSTypes.en.rst

    An opaque type that represents a Traffic Server HTTP :term:`transaction`.

+.. type:: TSLifecycleHookID

+   An enumeration that identifies a :ref:`life cycle hook <ts-lifecycle-hook-add>`.

 .. type:: TSReturnCode

    An indicator of the results of an API call.
 A value of :const:`TS_SUCCESS` means the call was successful.
 Any other value